Location: La Puerta De La Luz, Gran Canaria

 Greetings family, friends, and followers!

 The crew of Argo was slow to wake this morning.
-When my fellow shipmates would not get out of their bunks, I decided, it was time to step up my game and blast “Call Me Al” by Paul Simon.
+When my fellow shipmates would not get out of their bunks, I decided it was time to step up my game and blast “Call Me Al” by Paul Simon.
 I wish I could start every morning with this song, but nobody else seemed pleased.
 Like a heard of turtles, the Argonauts made their way on deck for some yogurt and granola.
-After our breakfast, the group split into two.
-Those who went scuba diving yesterday headed to the saloon to review some Navigation Master problems before we had free time on shore for the rest of the day.
+After breakfast, the group split into two.
+Those who went scuba diving yesterday headed to the saloon to review some Navigation Master problems before we had free time onshore for the rest of the day.
 The other half spent the day diving a wreck with a local dive charter.

-By the time everyone made their way back to Argo, Tina was hard at work in the galley cooking up some delicious ribs and mac & cheese.
+By the time everyone made their way back to Argo, Tina was hard at work in the galley, cooking up some delicious ribs and mac & cheese.
 We can always count on Tina for some amazing meals.
 Everyone was absolutely thrilled and completely covered in barbecue sauce.
-Parents, your children are going to return with wonderful stories about once-in-a-lifetime experiences, but as a trade off, we will all have absolutely terrible table manners.
+Parents, your children are going to return with wonderful stories about once-in-a-lifetime experiences, but as a trade-off, we will all have absolutely terrible table manners.

-Soon we are going to have marine biology class.
-Steve, our resident marine biologist just informed me we are going to be learning about Poseidon.
+Soon we are going to have a marine biology class.
+Steve, our resident marine biologist, just informed me we are going to be learning about Poseidon.
 He’s only joking.
 We are actually learning about the Loch Ness Monster tonight!
 Ironically, in my last blog post also contained a few sentences about Poseidon.
 This section was cut out before the blog was published.
-(BLOG MASTER’S NOTE: It was cut because it was a fictitious segment about how the boat nearly sank followed by the phrase “Just kidding”, which I, the blog master thought some folks back home might be upset with)
+(BLOG MASTER’S NOTE: It was cut because it was a fictitious segment about how the boat nearly sank followed by the phrase “Just kidding,” which I, the blog master thought some folks back home might be upset with)

 Tomorrow we have a quick passage to Tenerife, our final stop before we cross the Atlantic ocean!
 It’s hard to believe we’ve almost reached this part of our voyage.
 I’m still struggling to comprehend what life underway for this long will be like, but I am incredibly excited.
-Stay tuned, there is much more to come!
+Stay tuned; there is much more to come!

 Additional Blog Master’s Note – None of this blog was censored.
 Only an addendum here and there to clarify and defend against unfair criticism.